tdd/tweep/README.markdown

-Tweep - Automatic Twitter Peeping
+Tweep - Automatic Twitter Peeping.
 Lets you rotate through tweets in a scheduled manner, with multiple accounts, and auto-retweet such tweets on other accounts yet.

-Intended for scheduled binary call at a small enough granularity, usually through a cronjob.
+For instance, think recent accounts for product launches versus their more established company accounts.

 # Installing